jp-embedded/scxmlcc/doc/getting-started.md

 bootstrap
 .\b2
 ```
+If you want to build the unit tests, you must download [msxsl.exe](http://download.microsoft.com/download/f/2/6/f263ac46-1fe9-4ae9-8fd3-21102100ebf5/msxsl.exe) from microsoft and put it in your path.

 ## Obtaining And Building scxmlcc
 scxmlcc is available as compressed releases or through github.
 The latest and previous releases is available at [Releases](https://github.com/jp-embedded/scxmlcc/releases).